 Loan Origination Fee Example

 Suppose a lender issues a $10,000 student loan with a 3% loan origination fee.
-(Note: the loan origination fee is different than the student loan interest rate.)
+(Note: the loan origination fee is different from the student loan interest rate.)

-In this example, the borrower is actually being charged for $10,3000. $10,000 will go to the school, but the borrower will be responsible for paying back $10,300 with interest.
+In this example, the borrower is actually being charged for a $10,300 loan. $10,000 will go to the school, but the borrower will be responsible for paying back $10,300 with interest.
 The extra $300 is the loan origination fee.

 Avoiding Loan Origination Fees